 With a novated lease, personal use of the car is subject to fringe benefits tax, which applies to most employee perks.
 But work use of the car is not subject to FBT, meaning it is effectively fully tax deductible.

-A novated lease on an electric vehicle or plug-in hybrid will be exempt from FBT if the vehicle is valued below the luxury car threshold.
+A novated lease on an electric vehicle will be exempt from FBT if the vehicle is valued below the luxury car threshold for fuel-efficient vehicles ($91,387 in FY 2025-26).